Authorize the Ops Agent

 Authorization refers to the process of determining what permissions an authenticated client has for a set of resources.
 Google Cloud authorizes the Ops Agent on a Compute Engine VM instance by using application default credentials (ADC).

-The Ops Agent supports ADC that authenticate either a VM's attached service account, or a private key from a service account.
+The Ops Agent supports ADC that authenticate either a VM's attached service account, or a service account key.

 • An attached service account refers to a service account that's specific to a given resource, such as a VM.
 The service account has its own unique credentials.
 ADC uses the VM's metadata server to obtain credentials for a service.

-• A private key from a service account refers to a private key used to authorize the key pair on a service account in a project, which lets you create an access token.
+• A service account key refers to a private key used to authorize the key pair on a service account in a project, which lets you create an access token.
 You use the token to provide an identity so that you can interact with Google Cloud APIs on behalf of the service account.

-We recommend that you configure the ADC to authenticate an attached service account whenever possible, as the private key requires local storage, and that storage can be compromised.
+We recommend that you configure ADC to authenticate by using an attached service account whenever possible, as the private key requires local storage, and that storage can be compromised.
 For more information about service account keys, see Best practices for managing service account keys.

 Verify your access scopes